KaDaSi15/Python/README.md

 Welcome to my Python learning journey! 🚀

-I'm a Class 11 student learning Python from scratch.
-This repository documents my progress, projects, and practice programs as I build a strong foundation in programming.
+I'm a Class 11 student learning Python from scratch through **Harvard's CS50P** course.
+This repository documents my progress, projects, and practice programs as I build a strong foundation in programming and prepare for advanced topics like AI and Machine Learning.

 ---